rweather/litton-tools/doc/drum-image-format.md

 output in the program.
 This is used by the emulator to mount the correct I/O devices for the program.
 Defaults to "ASCII".
 * `Console-Device` - Device select code for the console device, in hexadecimal.
-For example, "11" means "Group 1, Device 1".

 The names of the metadata fields are case-sensitive.
 Other metadata fields may be defined in future, especially for other devices like printers and